Gorthian/Roll20_Troubleshooters_CharacterSheet/README.md

 # Authors

-**v3.0 tu current** - 2022 Gorthian updated the sheet by request of Green Gorilla, the german publisher of The Trobleshooters
+**v3.0 to current** - 2022 Gorthian updated the sheet by request of Green Gorilla, the german publisher of The Trobleshooters

 **v1.0 to 2.1** - The sheet was created in 2021 from Richard M.